 2. Put the sign up somewhere on your website, and promote it wherever possible.

 For the website sign up, you’ll need to create an opt-in page that works with your chosen email software (most of them will walk you through this process) and integrates with your website.
-This is also a great opportunity to get some additional information out of customers as well, like they kind of pet they own, or even the pet’s name, but more on that later.
+This is also a great opportunity to get some additional information out of customers as well, like the kind of pet they own, or even the pet’s name, but more on that later.

 Your goal is to turn subscribers into buyers so reward new subscribers with a special offer.
-For example, after signing up for the “Pet World Bulletin”, I immediately received a personalized email from them with a 20% off coupon to be redeemed in store, and just in time for me to re-up on my monthly dog food purchase.
+For example, after signing up for the “Pet World Bulletin”, I immediately received a personalized email from them with a 20% off coupon to be redeemed in-store, and just in time for me to re-up on my monthly dog food purchase.

-If you have built engagement on your social media platforms use it as a way to drive sign ups by sharing the sign up page, and putting an exciting spin on it.
+If you have built engagement on your social media platforms use it as a way to drive sign-ups by sharing the sign-up page, and putting an exciting spin on it.

-“Sign up today to receive the latest tips on pet care, and exclusive in store deals!”
+“Sign up today to receive the latest tips on pet care, and exclusive in-store deals!”

 As a side note.
 Businesses need to be careful when growing their contact list and sending out mass emails.
 There are rules and regulations in place to protect consumers from companies who purchase email lists and abuse sending.
 You don’t want to end up getting flagged as SPAM, or even worse blacklisted from sending altogether.
 Here is a helpful article to learn more on what these rules are and how they will effect your email strategy.

-Establish a Email Template
+Establish an Email Template

 You can do this in-house or outsource it if you aren’t comfortable.
 Most email software providers include guidance on creating your branded newsletter template.
 It’s is often as simple as uploading your company colors and logo.
 By doing this, you can make email marketing an extension of your overall branding.
 As it should be!

-Pro tip: Make sure your emails are mobile friendly since nearly half of all emails are opened on mobile devices.
-These days nearly all email services provide mobile friendly templates for you to use when sending emails, or you could have a custom one made for you using a reasonably priced design service such as Fivver.
+Pro tip: Make sure your emails are mobile-friendly since nearly half of all emails are opened on mobile devices.
+These days nearly all email services provide mobile-friendly templates for you to use when sending emails, or you could have a custom one made for you using a reasonably priced design service such as Fivver.